amitchat/docker-rdp-vscode/README.md

-I wanted to be able to provision an Azure Linux Ubuntu VM where I could setup a standalone development environment that could runVisual Studio Code.
+I wanted to be able to provision an Azure Linux Ubuntu VM where I could setup a standalone development environment that could run Visual Studio Code.
 Being able to RDP from Windows into this VM container and be able to code and debug makes it more pleasant!
 I also wanted to make sure some conveniences were workinglike clipboard support across Windows/Linux